Close

 Once you and your spouse find common ground on balancing work and life, you can take these steps to improve the chances of meeting your goals:

 • Look for joint assignments: Each service branch has a program for assigning married couples to the same duty location or within 100 miles of each other.
-Programs, such as the Air Force Joint Spouse Program and the Married Army Couples program, do their best to ensure joint assignments.
+For example, programs such as the Air Force Joint Spouse Program and the Married Army Couples Program, do their best to ensure joint assignments.

 • Have realistic contingency plans: Once you’ve completed your service branch’s required Family Care Plan, you may also need to plan for different scenarios to make sure you’re both on the same page.